Hawaiian Shrimp

 Process shot of adding all the ingredients in a bowl

-1. Add a mixing bowl of shrimp, salt, black pepper, cayenne pepper, and flour.
+1. Step 1.
+Add the shrimp to a mixing bowl with salt, black pepper, cayenne pepper, and flour.

 Process shot of shrimp mixed with spices and flour in a bowl

-1. Combine them well until the shrimp is evenly coated.
+1. Step 2.
+Combine them well until the shrimp is evenly coated.
 And set aside for 10 minutes.

 Sautéing garlic in butter and oil for Hawaiian shrimp preparation.

-1. Heat butter, grapeseed oil, and garlic over medium heat, sauté until garlic is lightly golden.
+1. Step 3.
+Heat butter, grapeseed oil, and garlic over medium heat, and sauté until garlic is lightly golden.

 Seasoned shrimp ready to be cooked, coated with spices and flour.

-1. Add shrimp to the pan and cook for 3 minutes on each side until crispy and golden brown.
+1. Step 4.
+Add shrimp to the pan and cook for 3 minutes on each side until crispy and golden brown.
 And serve hot.

 The Leftovers

-You can repurpose the leftover Hawaiian shrimp to make tacos, fried rice, pasta, or salad.
+You can repurpose the leftover Hawaiian shrimp into tacos, fried rice, pasta, or a salad.

 • Refrigerate.
-Store the leftovers in an air-tight container refrigerated for about three days.
+Store the leftovers in an airtight container and refrigerate for about 3 days.

 • Freeze.
 Store in an air-sealed container or zip-lock bags; they can be used for up to 2 months.
 To thaw, transfer them to the refrigerator a day prior.